botpress/inbox/README.md

 ## 💬 How to use

 1. ⬇️ Download this project folder
-2. 🖥️ Go to Botpress Dashboard, click your avatar, and go to Personal Access Tokens
+2. 🖥️ Go to Botpress Dashboard, click on your avatar, and go to Personal Access Tokens
-3. 🗝️ Create a new token named 'inbox-dashboard' for example, and paste it in app
+3. 🗝️ Create a new token named 'inbox-dashboard' for example, and paste it in the app
 4. 🔗 Still in the dashboard, open your bot and copy and paste the URL in the app
 5. 🚀 Start the project with `npm install && npm run start` and open it in the browser
 6. ✅ You're done!